3 Steps to Success for Spouses When There is a Divorce with a Business Involved

 You have a divorce with a business involved and you have many questions

 That is normal.
-You probably asked yourself one or more of these questions.
+Did you ask yourself one or more of these questions?

-When you have a divorce that involves a business, knowledge is truly power
+When you have a divorce that involves a business, knowledge is your greatest ally

 We wrote this article for those husbands and wives who operate the business although it will benefit the non-operator spouse just as much.
 What we provide here is not legal advice and not intended to apply to your specific situation.

 We have a three-step process as to every divorce case that involves a business.
-This three-step process is effective no matter the size of the business.
-It works for small businesses and the largest of companies.
+This process is effective no matter the size of the business or the type of entity involved.

-Is the business involved in the divorce community property, separate property or a combination?
+Is the business community property, separate property or a combination?

 There are several factors spouses must look at to determine a business' characterization.